sourcegraph/handbook/content/departments/support/tools/index.md

 ### GitHub Repository for Support Tools

 The [Support Tools GitHub Repository](https://github.com/sourcegraph/support-tools-internal) contains tools built by the CS team that provide values when supporting our customers.
-This repository is private and you are welcome to add your projects to this repository, but please speak to Virginia about your ideas and plans before development starts to aviod possible conflicts.
+This repository is private and you are welcome to add your projects to this repository, but please speak to Virginia about your ideas and plans before development starts to avoid possible conflicts.

-> NOTE: Please aviod working directly on main branch.
+> NOTE: Please avoid working directly on main branch.

 [Link to Support Tools GitHub Repository](https://github.com/sourcegraph/support-tools-internal)